How to Calculate Statutory Sick Pay (SSP)

 Annual leave can also be used while an employee is on sick leave (regardless of how long they are off work).
 If employees are eligible for SSP, they cannot be asked to take holiday pay.

-It is also a good idea to keep records of SSP made to employees, as this can be matched with attendance records if there are any queries or disputes raised at a later date.
+It is also a good idea to keep records when paying SSP to employees, as this can be matched with attendance records if there are any queries or disputes raised at a later date.